hsinhaoyu/hhyu_site/content/gallery.md

 {{< load-photoswipe >}}
 {{<gallery>}}

+  {{<figure link="/gallery/cont_frac.png" caption="Bill Gospher's algorithm" alt="In 1977, mathematician Bill Gospher developed an algorithm for doing computation with continued fractions.
+I wrote some code to illustrate how it works. (c) Hsin-Hao Yu">}}

   {{<figure link="/gallery/lgn_rf.png" caption="A 'receptive field' map" alt="This image communicates 3 pieces of information about data collected in the visual cortex: the shape of the receptive field (shaded in blue), the fine details about the neuronal responses (individual histograms), and result of a model fitted to the data (the oval-shaped contour).
 Published in Yu et al. (2013) The Journal of Neuroscience 33, 12479-12489." >}}

   {{<figure link="/gallery/folding2.png" caption="The unfolding of the elastic net" alt="This image illustrates the dynamics of a computational model to explain the formation of maps in the visual cortex.
 Published in Yu et al. (2020) Science Advances 6, EAAZ8673 " >}}